Terms & Conditions

 3. The applicability of any terms and conditions of the Client is explicitly excluded.

-4. The Agreement will commence upon the date of registration by means of creating an Account by the Client and the confirmation of the registration by Equalture and will then remain in force for at least one year.
+4. The Agreement will commence upon the date of registration by means of creating an Account by the Client and the confirmation of the registration by Equalture and will then remain in force for at least one year, unless the Parties have agreed on an alternative term.
 In the event the Agreement is concluded for a specific period, the Agreement will be tacitly renewed for the initial term of the Agreement.

 6. Both Parties are entitled to terminate the Agreement, concluded for an indefinite period, at any time subject to a notice period of one month.